TReynkens/rospca/README.md

     devtools::install_github("TReynkens/rospca")

-If you work on Windows, make sure first that [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is installed.
+If you work on Windows, make sure first that [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is installed when installing the development version from GitHub.

 References
 ----------